 Remote MCP Servers

-Remote MCP servers are accessed via HTTP and are typically hosted by third-party services.
+Remote MCP servers are accessed over HTTP and are usually hosted by third-party services.
 Authentication is via OAuth 2.0 or a Personal Access Token (PAT).

 Connecting a remote server